KaranChugani/Personal-Projects/Classifying clothes with a CNN/readme.md

 ![](https://github.com/KaranChugani/Personal-Projects/blob/master/Classifying%20clothes%20with%20a%20CNN/Plots/CNNLAYERS.PNG)

-Both the pooling and the convolutional layers used the smallest possible windows, as in this problem, with clothes items that are very similar in shape (eg: Sneaker and Sandal) small local features will be required to discriminate between such similar clothing items.
+Both the pooling and the convolutional layers used the smallest possible window sizes, as in this problem many clothes items had are very similar shape (eg: Sneaker and Sandal) which meant that small local features would be required to discriminate between objects with such similar shapes.

 ## Cross-validation and optimizer selection

 A selection test was performed in order to select the best optimizer function using the training dataset.
-To reduce the effects of overfitting on this test 3 fold cross-validation was used.
-The functions tested were:
+To reduce the effects of overfitting 3 fold cross-validation was used.
+The functions tested were (more details on how each function works [here](https://keras.io/optimizers/)):

-{1:'SGD', 2:'RMSprop', 3:'Adagrad', 4:'Adadelta', 5:'Adam', 6:'Adamax',7:'Nadam'}
+1. SGD
+2. RMSprop
+3. Adagrad
+4. Adadelta
+5. Adam
+6. Adamax
+7. Nadam

 ## Results:

-The best optimizer function was found to be "Adam" aft
+Using the parameters described as showing the best performance the CNN was trained using the Fashion MNIST training set.
+The resulting model was then evaluated using the testing data, with results being shown in the confusion matrix below: